nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 283
 00:17:20,459 --> 00:17:25,204
-[SPEAKER_05]: what these clients are asking for and maybe the
+[SPEAKER_05]: what these clients are asking for and maybe we

 284
 00:17:25,184 --> 00:17:30,351
-[SPEAKER_05]: arrange the teams or broader process, but that's.
+[SPEAKER_05]: arrange the teams or broaden the process, but that's.

 285
 00:17:30,533 --> 00:17:33,073
-[SPEAKER_05]: Got a zest, you know, it's like small.
+[SPEAKER_05]: Got a zest, you know, start small.

 286
 00:17:33,094 --> 00:17:33,658